opencomputeproject/ocp-diag-autoval-ssd/src/autoval_ssd/tests/nvme_cli/nvme_cli.rst

         validate capacity
   **

-Common Objective of drive_data_integrity test
+Common Objective of Nvme_cli test
 ---------------------------------------------
 Verify that a DUT with SSD NVMe can support the NVMe Spec commands.